operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/access-database.md

 insert into Population values(2020,1338676785 );
 ```

-- Retrieve the data from table
+Step 11: Retrieve the data from constructed table.

 ```execute
 select * from Population;
 ```

-- Exit from testdb :
+Step 12: Exit from testdb database.

 ```execute
 exit
 ```

-- Exit from pod :
+Step 12: Exit from pod.

 ```execute
 exit
 ```

+### Conclusion

+We are able to access MariaDB Database and created table "Population" inside a new database "testdb".